4uwebsite/PWA-Core/README.md

 - Cached as a seperate key.
 Usually named: const dynamicAssetsCacheName = 'dynamicAssets-1'
 - Dynamic caching is also done in the 'fetch event'.
+### Offline Fallback
+(BlockRef: sw.js-fetchEvent)
+- Create a page to serve when requested resource is unavailable.
+- Trigger the fallback in the fetch event.